Garmelon/gedaechtnas/README.md

 ## Todos

 - TODO Fix wide notes adding horizontal scroll bar
-- TODO Fix deleting note not unlinking it (and maybe other child inconsistencies as well)
 - TODO Rename "note not found" to "loading..."
 - TODO Add history widget to top of screen
 - TODO Show pinned message at bottom of screen